It’s a question we get asked all the time: We’re coming to Alice Springs. What should we see and do?

 You’ll get face-to-face with kangaroos, emus, birds of prey, walk-thru aviaries and the biggest nocturnal house in the Southern Hemisphere, whilst learning just how diverse and full of life Australia’s deserts are.

-Prices start at around $50 for a family, but it’s well worth it.
+Prices start at just over $50 for a family, but it’s well worth it.
 You’ll need at least 3 hours to explore, and once you get inside everything is free.

 The Alice Springs Desert Park is located 8km west of the town centre on Larapinta Drive.
 Open daily from 7.30am-6pm.

 2. The Alice Springs Telegraph Station